ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 ## Step 3.3 - Identify incident

 As the security operator in charge of the corporate IDS, you routinely check the logs.
-From your Ansible control host, SSH to your snort node as the user `ec2-user` and view the logs:
+From the terminal of your VS Code online editor, SSH to your snort node as the user `ec2-user` and view the logs:

 ```bash
 [ec2-user@ip-172-16-11-22 ~]$ journalctl -u snort -f